Copyright & License Compliance Policies

 In order to place duplicated materials on reserve in the library, either:

 - Copyright permission must be gained from the holder of the copyright, or

 - The materials must comply with the Fair Use provision of federal copyright law.

 Fair Use and the Library, section 107 of Title 17 of US Code

-In determining whether the use made of a work in any particular case is a fair use the factors to be considered include:
+Factors to be considered in determining whether the use made of a work in any particular case is a fair use:

-- The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit education purposes.
+- Purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit education purposes

-- The amount and substantiality of the portion used in relationship to the work as a whole.
+- Amount and substantiality of the portion used in relationship to the work as a whole

-- The effect of the use on the potential market of the work
+- Effect of the use on the potential market of the work